Bands with large box AC50s

 The Pussycats, 1966

 A combination of AC50s and MAX cabs.
-Note that the AC50s are probably early, valve rectified: white warning plaques; rectangular Cannon XLRs, apparently on a black plate; hard wired mains cable.
-See this page.
+Note that the AC50s are probably early, valve rectified: white warning plaques; rectangular Cannon XLRs, apparently on a black plate; hard wired mains cable. .